foureyes/csci-ua.0480-spring2019-008/homework/deploy.markdown

 Deployment __to Courant's compute and assignment servers__ involves the following steps:

-1. Finding your assigned server and port number in NYU Classes
+1. Finding your assigned server and port number
 2. Logging in to the server and prepping your home directory
 3. Creating a database for your project
 4. Getting your project onto the server